alirezabj/Part4-Exercise3/README.md

 ## C)

 The advantage of `challenge2` is its flexibility and reusability.
 By using generics with multiple bounds, `challenge2` allows any object that implements both interfaces, regardless of its class hierarchy, to be passed into the method.
-So now, let's imagine we are building a simulation for a zoo that contains animals and machines (like drones) that can fly and walk.
-While birds (like Crow) are natural candidates, we may also have machines like Drones that have similar behavior but don’t belong to the Bird class hierarchy.
+So now, let's imagine we are building a simulation for a zoo that contains animals and machines like drones that can fly and walk.
+While birds like Crow, are natural candidates, we may also have machines like Drones that have similar behavior but don’t belong to the Bird class hierarchy.
 With `challenge2`, we can handle both animals and machines as long as they implement the Winged and Bipedal interfaces.